False Kiva Pastel on paper Akiko Hirano

 Noon.
 She entered the circle through its small doorway.
 She turned at the center and squinted at the horizon.
 Through the doorway, a tall monolithic spire beckoned far to the south.
 The sun had reached its zenith directly above the monolith.
 It cast a shadow that shot towards her like an arrowhead, connecting with her through the narrow entrance of the circle.

 She lifted her face to the sun and closed her eyes.
 A warm afterglow of the pink landscape lingered on her eyelids like a strange surreal painting.
 The vision slowly faded into shapeless vermilion memory.
 She felt light-headed, she could not remember how she got there, but that didn't seem to matter to her anymore.
 She was certain that when she opened her eyes again, the world would somehow be changed.
-She imagined her body turning into ashes, scattering to the ground.
+She imagined her body turning into ashes, scattering to the ground like falling petals.
 She became the land.

 Afterglow Digital image Akiko Hirano